Available in Classic and VPC

 To use NAVER Cloud Platform's Container Registry, you need Docker Engine 1.10 or higher.

-When an applicable version is installed, you can log in to the endpoint using Docker CLI.
+When the required version is installed, you can log in to the endpoint using the Docker CLI.

-To log in to an endpoint using Docker CLI, follow these steps:
+To log in to the endpoint using the Docker CLI:

 -

-Check the endpoint for the registry access, and Access Key ID and Secret Key information of the API authentication key.
+Check the endpoint and the Access Key ID and Secret Key of the API authentication key for registry access.

-- Endpoint: Check Public endpoint or Private endpoint on the registry details interface.
+- Endpoint: Check the Public Endpoint or Private Endpoint on the Registry details interface.

 - Public endpoint: